BSV

 It's always a sad moment in crypto when you come back with less fiat than you go in with.

-Calvin Ayre has cleverly hired dozens of paid drones like Kurt Wuckert Jr to shill BSV on Twitter and various other platforms.
-They only have one talking point, which is that Craig is Satoshi, BSV is the real Bitcoin, and all accounts that call out their gibberish are Bitcoin dev Greg Maxwell.
+There are dozens of paid marketers like Kurt Wuckert Jr who spread BSV nonsense on X and various other platforms.
+They only have one talking point, which is that Craig is Satoshi, BSV is the real Bitcoin, and anyone that calls out their talking points is former Bitcoin dev Greg Maxwell.

 Conclusion